apideck-libraries/portman/examples/postman-ordering/readme.md

 portman -l ./examples/postman-ordering/crm.yml -t false -c ./examples/postman-ordering/portman-config.ordering.json
 ```

-This is a very simple example where we just take the the `crm.yml` OpenAPI and convert it with ordering in place.
+This is a very simple example where we just take the `crm.yml` OpenAPI and convert it with ordering in place.

 ## Portman settings